 Mona had moved up in the world.
 We never saw her again.

 Unfortunately I was never able to get a photo of Mona.
-The two cats above were part of her family though, Charlie at back died two years ago of kidney failure and his mate Dennis is with us still, aged fourteen plus.
+The two cats above were part of her family though, Charlie at back died two years ago of kidney failure and his mate Dennis (below) continued to live with us for the past four years.
+Sadly we said goodbye just three weeks ago.